Cover photo by Ronelle White.

 Crocothemis erythraea is very widespread and occurs virtually throughout Africa and also occurs in the Middle East, Southern Europe and much of Western Asia.

-Found throughout South Africa, including the arid regions of the Karoo and Kalahari.
+The Broad Scarlet occurs throughout South Africa, including the arid regions of the Karoo and Kalahari.

 Below is a map showing the distribution of records for Broad Scarlet in the OdonataMAP database as at February 2020.